Linear Log-Normal Attention with Unbiased Concentration: Dissecting Softmax Attention

 \subsubsection{Spectral Gap and Attention Concentration}

 In the analysis of Markov chains, the spectral gap is a valuable metric to consider because it provides insights into the speed at which the chain reaches its stationary state \citep{spectral_gap_Simon}.
-In other words, it quantifies the rate of convergence, where the larger values of the spectral gap indicate a faster convergence process, while a smaller one indicates a slower one.
+In other words, it quantifies the rate of convergence, where the larger values of the spectral gap indicate a faster convergence process, while a smaller one suggests a slower one.
 When applied to attention mechanisms, the spectral gap can provide insights into the rate at which the attention mechanism focuses on specific elements within the input sequence.
-Although the spectral gap and entropy may appear similar at first glance, they can have distinct effects on model training.
-Therefore, including the spectral gap in our analysis allows a more comprehensive understanding of the SA mechanism from an algebraic perspective.
+Including the spectral gap in our analysis allows us a more comprehensive understanding of the SA mechanism from an algebraic perspective.

 The spectral gap measures the difference between the first and the second largest eigenvalues.
 Since the attention matrix is a \emph{stochastic matrix} \citep{meyer2000maa}, it follows from the Perron-Frobenius theorem \citep{Samelson1957_Perron-Frob} that its largest eigenvalue is $\lambda_1 = 1$.
 Therefore, the spectral gap is $\gamma = 1 - |\lambda_2|$, where $\lambda_2$ is the second largest eigenvalue.
 In \Cref{theorem:lambda2_var_max}, we establish a relationship between the variance of the attention matrix and the spectral gap.